carlsednaoui/ouibounce/README.md

 ```

 ##### Options
-OuiBounce offers a few options.
-These are:
+OuiBounce offers a few options, such as:

 - Sensitivity
 - Aggressive mode